-Mr Rupesh Gautam is a 2nd year PhD student interested in the areas of Migration and Health.
-In 2017, he was awarded the QUT postgraduate research scholarship to explore the impact of adult children's international migration on the health and psychosocial well-being of parents aged 60 years and above in his home country of Nepal.
+Mr Rupesh Gautam is a 2nd year PhD student interested in the areas of migration and health.
+In 2017, he was awarded a QUT postgraduate research scholarship to explore the impact of adult children's international migration on the health and psychosocial well-being of parents aged 60 years and above in his home country of Nepal.

 Professor Adrian Barnett

 In contemporary science the need to ‘publish or perish’ leads to the favouring of publication quantity over quality.
 To solve this problem, a way of measuring aspects of research such as reproducibility and good research practice is needed.